 Until very recently, business computing meant a desktop PC or, if you spent time on the road, a laptop.
 But changes in mobile technology have started to bring big changes.
+Epic Office Furniture Australia advise that mobile technology has changed the office layout and created the rise of the collaborative office environment.
+Whereas before there was the typical rigid cubical set-up with a meeting room for communication, mobile technology allows for an open collaborative space where teams can communicate openly and work simultaneously.
 Thanks to the fact that a smartphone or laptop now has computing power and connectivity to match the PCs of a few years ago, it’s now possible to use mobile devices as a gateway to business systems.
 Many business packages such as CRM and sales administration systems now offer mobile apps as add-ons.
 This still requires the use of software testing services to ensure that information can be accessed and records properly updated to reduce potential conflicts.

 Rise of the Mobile

 Many people now use a mobile as their main way of accessing the internet.
 We’re becoming a ‘mobile first’ society.
 This naturally has an impact on business, because what people can do at home they also expect to be able to do at work.

 IT managers therefore need to cope with increased demand from users for work-supplied mobiles or to implement a bring your own device (BYOD) policy.
 This has a significant impact in terms of how corporate data is accessed and kept secure.

 Networks come under stress too, as more employees use mobile devices in the office, so there’s increased demand for wireless access.
 This means extra access points may be needed and also requires attention to network security.